-Prime Minister Albanese has officially inaugurated the Domestic Violence Industry with an allocation of five billion dollars to all manner of feminist clubs, associations, NGOs, organizations, clicks, political fanatics, government departments, sociologists, psychologists, specialists, doctors, and so on and so on and so on . . .
+Prime Minister Albanese has officially inaugurated the Domestic Violence Industry with an allocation of five billion dollars to all manner of feminist clubs, associations, NGOs, organizations, cliques, political fanatics, government departments, sociologists, psychologists, specialists, doctors, and so on and so on and so on . . .

 The Domestic Violence industry is modelled on the stunningly successful Aboriginal Industry which has spent billions of dollars to achieve very little apart from giving the same ideological groups a nice little earner, thank you very much.